 - This 24-point dissertation unit represents the equivalent of one semester of full-time study.
 It involves original research by the student under supervision.
 The dissertation gives students practice and experience in defining a clear research question, preparing a formal research proposal, conducting a review of a body of scientific literature and formal writing at a professional standard.
 Some dissertation projects involve detailed statistical or qualitative analysis and interpretation of a body of data.
 Students may collect original data specifically for the research or may analyse existing data in an original manner.
 Other dissertation projects are based on the analysis of published documents such as policies relating to a particular aspect of public health.
 Students undertaking such a dissertation are expected to collate, integrate and appraise critically the relevant literature, and evaluate current practice and policy in light of the literature.
 Other methods of enquiry may also be permitted.
 Students are encouraged to choose their own topics.
 Projects relevant to their work may be suitable.
 Students are also encouraged to undertake projects that are suitable for publication in the professional literature, though this is not a requirement.
 In all cases, the topic of the dissertation and the research plan must be approved by the Head of the School of Population Health.

-- Students are able to (1) conceptualise a research question and/or objectives; (2) gain advanced knowledge in an area of research; (3) develop advanced skills in report writing and research dissemination; (4) gain an understanding of ethics and the ethics application process; (5) develop skills in structured reviews of the literature or in conducting original research; and (6) develop project management skills.
+- Students are able to (1) to conceptualise a research question and/or objectives; (2) to gain advanced knowledge in an area of research; (3) to develop advanced skills in report writing and research dissemination; (4) to gain an understanding of ethics and the ethics application process; (5) to develop skills in structured reviews of the literature or in conducting original research; and (6) to develop project management skills.

-- Typically this unit is assessed in the following ways: (1) dissertation proposal; (2) dissertation; and (3) seminar presentation.
+- Indicative assessments in this unit are as follows: (1) dissertation proposal; (2) dissertation; and (3) seminar presentation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.